6 Direct Sales Obstacles

 Everybody struggles with this.
 We are all rushing from one thing to the next, family, work, friends, unexpected life events.
 It gets tiring and somewhere in there, we all need to practice some self-care and get some sleep!
 When it comes to your direct sales business, you are the boss and you decide just how much time you want to devote to it.

 Evaluate what goals you would like to accomplish and work backward to figure out how many hours a week will get you there.
-Plan your week around what you would like to accomplish and stick to the plan.
+Plan your week around what you would like to accomplish, schedule social media posts, and stick to the plan.
 Easier said than done but, you will thank yourself for it when your direct sales business begins to flourish!

 Number 6 – No Motivation

 After some time in your direct sales company, you may find your enthusiasm begin to wane.
-Maybe the products are not exciting you as much as they did in the beginning or the other obstacles I mentioned above are feeding into your lack of motivation mindset.
+Maybe the products are not exciting you as much as they did in the beginning.
+Or maybe the other obstacles I mentioned above are feeding into your lack of motivation mindset.
 No fear, I’ve been there too and it takes a lot of personal strength to lift yourself out of the slump.

 Do what you can to make things exciting again, read motivational books, meet with others in your direct sales business and talk about what motivates them.

 I find these challenges propel my direct sales business in a new direction and open up more opportunities to grow.
-Once I have mastered one channel, I move onto the next, and each builds upon itself making my business more and more successful over time.
+Once I have mastered one channel, I move onto the next.
+Each builds upon itself making my business more and more successful over time.

 Just like any job, direct sales takes work, dedication, lots of support.
 If I had not faced any of these direct sales obstacles I would never have been in a position to write a blog post about it for you!

-If you have ever faced any of these direct sales obstacles I’d love to hear about how you overcame them and what helped lift you over that roadblock.
+If you have ever faced any of these direct sales obstacles I’d love to hear about how you overcame them.
+What helped lift you over that roadblock?
 Leave me a comment and connect with me here.